darkin100/i-am-committed/readme.md

 This commit removes the unused import of `CommitType` from the `commit_formatter` module, helping to clean up the code and improve readability.
 ```

+### Using as a `prepare-commit-msg` Hook

+`i-am-committed` can also be used as a Git `prepare-commit-msg` hook to automatically generate a commit message before your editor opens.

+#### Installation

+1.  **Build the binary:**
+    Ensure you have built the `i-am-committed` executable.
+You can do this with:
+    ```sh
+    cargo build
+    ```
+    Or for a release version:
+    ```sh
+    cargo build --release
+    ```
+    The hook script (`hooks/prepare-commit-msg.sh`) expects the binary to be in `target/debug/i-am-committed` or `target/release/i-am-committed`.

+2.  **Make the hook script executable:**
+    ```sh
+    chmod +x hooks/prepare-commit-msg.sh
+    ```

+3.  **Install the hook:**
+    Copy or symlink the provided `hooks/prepare-commit-msg.sh` script to your local repository's `.git/hooks/` directory.

+    To copy:
+    ```sh
+    cp hooks/prepare-commit-msg.sh .git/hooks/prepare-commit-msg
+    ```

+    To symlink (recommended, so updates to the script in the repository are automatically reflected):
+    ```sh
+    ln -s -f ../../hooks/prepare-commit-msg.sh .git/hooks/prepare-commit-msg
+    ```
+    *(Ensure you run this command from the root of your repository.)*

+#### Usage

+Once installed, the hook will automatically run when you execute `git commit`.

+- If you run `git commit` without `-m` or a template, `i-am-committed` will generate a message and write it to the commit message file.
+Your editor will then open with this pre-filled message.
+- If you use `git commit -m "Your message"` or have a commit template configured, `i-am-committed` will not overwrite your message or template.

+You still need to have your `OPENAI_API_KEY` environment variable set for the hook to function correctly.

 ## Unit Tests